edgelesssys/docs.edgeless.systems/marblerun/reference/coordinator.md

 ## /recover

-For recovering the Coordinator in case unsealing the existing state failed.
+To recover the Coordinator when unsealing of the existing state failed.

 ### POST